raspberrypilearning/grow-a-dragonfly/en/step_4.md

 --- /task ---

 --- task ---
-Add the 'Chomp' sound to the Dragonfly and `start`{:class="block3sounds"} it when a fly gets eaten:
+Add the 'Chomp' sound to the Dragonfly and `start`{:class="block3sound"} it when an insect gets eaten:

 ![](images/dragonfly-icon.png)